 SEC.
-7. And he it further enacted, That all postages and box rents at post offices, and all other receipts and emoluments at a post office, shall be received and accounted for as a part of the postal revenues; and any part thereof which the postmaster ought to have collected but has neglected to collect shall be charged against him in his account, and he shall be liable therefor in the same manner as if the same had been collected; and he shall receive no fees or perquisites beyond his salary.
+7. And be it further enacted, That all postages and box-rents at post-offices, and all other receipts and emoluments at a post-office, shall be part of postal received and accounted for as a part of the postal revenues; and any part revenues. thereof which the postmaster ought to have collected, but has neglected to collect, shall be charged against him in his account, and he shall be liable therefor in the same manner as if the same had been collected; and he shall receive no fees or perquisites beyond his salary.